 We like to marinate the cheese in a vinaigrette to enhance the flavor.
 The balsamic reduction gives them a nice oomph too.
 We prefer to drizzle it on the platter (for dipping) as it tends to ‘bleed’ on the cheese.
 Just a preference.

-For the cheese, you can cut up a ball or two of fresh Mozzarella (buffalo Mozzarella is great too) or Bocconcini which is similar – just smaller balls.
+For the cheese, cut up a ball or two of fresh Mozzarella, buffalo Mozzarella or Bocconcini which is similar – just smaller balls.
 We found mini Bocconcini in a tub at Costco which we cut in half for the baby shower appetizer – the perfect size.

 Tailor To Your Taste